 Making commonly used forms and documents accessible to LEP individuals facilitates access to court services and enables LEP Court users to understand and participate more effectively in the judicial process.
-To that end, the Judicial Council maintains a Self-Help information webpage in Spanish, Chinese, Korean and Vietnamese, which includes instructional and informational material on a variety of case types.
+To that end, the Judicial Council maintains a Self-Help information webpage in multiple languages, which includes instructional and informational material on a variety of case types.
 This website also offers translated forms that the Court makes available at its Self-Help Centers.